QuinnDamerell/OctoPrint-OctoEverywhere/docker-readme.md

 ## Building The Image Locally

-You can build the docker image locally if you prefer, use the following command.
+You can build the Docker image locally if you prefer, use the following command.

 `docker build -t octoeverywhere .`